-These considerations show that the choice of the model may result in important differences for the development of the epidemic.
-This is already indicated by the simpler γ -K-McK model using box function considered in [5, figs. 5, 6] and [7, fig. 3].
-Needless to add that we consider the adapted K-McM model more realistic for Covid-19 than the standard SIR approach and also the box-shaped γ -K-McK model.
+These considerations show that the choice of the model may result in important differences for modelling the development of the epidemic.
+This is already indicated by the simpler $\gamma$ -K-McK model using box function considered in [5, figs. 5, 6] and [9, fig. 3].
+Needless to add that we consider our $\gamma$ -K-McK model more realistic for Covid-19 than either the standard SIR approach or the box-shaped $\gamma$ -K-McK model.

-The figure shows clearly that the delay structure of the γ -K-McK model leads to a smooth transition between the phases before and after the change point, while for the SIR model the change is nearly a cusp.
+In adddition the figure shows clearly that the delay structure of the $\gamma$ -K-McK model leads to a smooth transition between the phases before and after the change point, while for the SIR model the change is nearly a cusp.